 - Preheat oven to 450°F. Line a large baking sheet with parchment paper.

 - Add zucchini to a large bowl and let sit 10-15 minutes.
 Drain excess water from zucchini bowl.
-Using a tea towel or several sturdy paper towels, add in 1/2 cup of zucchini into a towel and wring dry.
+Using a cheesecloth, add in 1/2 cup of zucchini into the cloth and wring dry.
 Repeat with remaining zucchini.
 When you are finished, you should have about 1 cup of zucchini remaining.

 - Add zucchini, egg, 1/4 cup mozzarella cheese, seasoning, and flour to a large mixing bowl.
 Mix until all ingredients are thoroughly combined.